 - The Nursing: Practical (PN) certificate is an option at the end of the first year of the registered nurse program.
 Students complete the first year courses plus a specific practical nursing leadership course during the summer semester.
 Preparation provides students with eligibility to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).

 - The Nursing: Registered (RN) associate degree in applied science (AAS) program qualifies students to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN) and provides the academic background needed for further education in a bachelor of science in nursing (BSN) degree program.

-- Another option allows Michigan licensed practical nurses (LPNs) advanced placement into the associate degree registered nursing program for eligibility to take the NCLEXRN examination.
+- Licensed Practical Nurse Advanced Placement option (LPN-RN) offers LPNs who are licensed in Michigan to apply for advanced placement into the second year of the associate degree in applied science (AAS) registered nursing program for eligibility to take the NCLEX-RN examination.